 In addition, you will require a Chinese tourist visa, a full driving licence from your own country, valid insurance covering China and a clear itinerary for your trip.
 Authorities may question you on precisely where you intend to travel during your stay, and you will need to research individual laws within the various Chinese provinces.

-Is it possible to travel from United Kingdom to China or South East Asia by Motor vehicles?
+Is it possible to travel from UK(England, Scotland, Wales and Northern Ireland) to China or South East Asia by Motor vehicles?
 Yes, this is possible.
 Every year there are people who have done it.
 They drive normal cars, motor homes, old timer, trucks, buses, vintage cars, pure electric vehicles, and even ride motorcycles to China, India or Southeast Asia.

 Because China is not a party to the United Nations International Treaty on Land Transport, international driving licenses are not recognized in China. using ATA Carnet or Carnet de Passages en Douane (CPD) to temporary import the used vehicles of tourists into China is not currently feasible.
 Tourists’ vehicles need to be registered after entering China and they must obtain temporary Chinese number plates to drive on the road.
 Therefore, tourists driving in China and driving on Chinese roads usually need to complete the following procedures

 Therefore, foreign tourists who want to drive own car/motorbike into China and drive on Chinese roads usually need to complete the following procedures: